MMSD Bullying Policies

 Prohibiting Bullying Behavior

 Bullying is prohibited on all school and District grounds and in all school and District buildings; at all school and District-sponsored activities; and on all vehicles used for transportation to and from school and school-sponsored/District-sponsored activities.
 It is the intent of this Policy that bullying behavior is prohibited in all educational environments, regardless of whether the facility/location is owned, leased, or otherwise used or provided by the School District.
 Educational environments include, but are not limited to, every activity under school supervision.
-Students who engage in bullying behavior in violation of this Policy or in retaliation against an individual for reporting bullying behavior shall be subject to school disciplinary measures consistent with MMSD policies and procedures, specifically the District’s Behavior Education Plan.
-Interactions, including electronic communication, that do not fall under the above list may still be covered by this Policy when the impact of these actions are felt in the School District environment, as outlined in this section.
+Interactions, including electronic communication, that do not fall under the above list may still be covered by this Policy when these behaviors result in a substantial disruption of the learning environment.

 Reporting Bullying Behavior